quicwg/wg-materials/ietf101/minutes.md

 mnot: We have a sense at the mic that we don't need a change here.
 Add to issue status.

-### ECN, Ingemar Johansson
+### ECN

 Lars: In the room in Melbourne, the consensus was that we wanted to add the full version of ECN to QUIC v1.
 This is an overview of the PR.

-Ingemar: Proposed additions to QUIC transport and recovery are up on the github.
+Ingemar: Proposed additions to QUIC transport and recovery are up on the Github.
 No major changes since Melbourne, main discussion was around connection migration.
 Worked with Gorry to clarify those parts.
 There was an email discussion around ACK_ECN feedback format.
 Rough consensus that counting packets was good enough.

 Way forward is to create the Pull Request into the draft based on the issues to add the text.